mayors-ic/mayors-ic.github.io/about.md

 ## What are the deadlines for the challenge?

-* Round 1: submit proposal by Jan.
-22, 2018
+* Round 1: submit proposal by Feb.
+20, 2018
-* Round 2: shortlist invited to pitch competition, notification sent by Jan.
-26, 2018
+* Round 2: shortlist invited to pitch competition, notification sent by Feb.
+24, 2018
-* Round 3: pitch competition Feb.
-9, 2018
+* Round 3: pitch competition Mar.
+2, 2018